crustysock/robin_triviabot/README.md

 # Robin Triviabot
-(/u/npinsker)

-A simple trivia bot for use with reddit's robin chat channels.
+A simple trivia bot (by /u/npinsker) for use with reddit's robin chat channels.

 ## Installation